-Rebekah Reid is a vibrant and versatile violinist and loop pedal artist, specialising in classical and jazz repertoire as well improvisation and composition.
+Rebekah Reid is a vibrant and versatile violinist and loop pedal artist, specialising in classical and jazz repertoire, improvisation and composition.

 Rebekah has performed her solo live loop pedal set across the UK, with performances at the Portico Library in Manchester supporting Matana Roberts and Kelly Jayne Jones, Manchester Art Gallery for Sofar Sounds, and the Royal Albert Hall – the Elgar Room, in March 2019 supporting Roxanne Tattei.

 Rebekah also leads and manages TÄPP, a dynamic loop pedal music collective featuring collaborations with musicians from London and Manchester.
-TÄPP have featured on Worldwide FM, BBC Introducing, were runners up for the Nonclassical 'Battle of the Bands’ competition 2018 and Jazz North Artists 2018-2019.
+TÄPP have featured on Worldwide FM, BBC Introducing and were Jazz North Artists 2018-2019.

 Rebekah plays a Johann Karl Klotz violin from 1786, Germany, kindly on loan from the Harrison-Frank Family Foundation.

 (C) Rebekah Reid Violin.